mike-uffelman/weather-app/README.md

 ## About The Project

-This is a weather app project built to practice and showcase skills learned.
-It uses many packages including OpenWeather API, Leaflet, and OpenStreetMap.
+This is a weather app project built primarily using vanilla JavaScript, it also utilizes many packages and resources for specialized features including OpenWeather API for weather data, Leaflet for maps, and OpenStreetMap for map tiling.

 Under the hood, it's a Model-View-Controller(MVC) architecture utilizing modules and parcel.js to implement the build.
 [Demo the app here](https://main--cranky-booth-057572.netlify.app/).

+The app styling was built using Sass as a preprocessor to CSS to take advantage of the mixins, nesting, and other features.

+### Basic Usage

-The user provides a location and the app retrieves and displays the current weather, current weather map, hourly forecast, weekly forecast, and current weather alerts.
+- The user provides a location and the app retrieves and displays the current weather, a current weather map, hourly forecasts, weekly forecasts, and current weather alerts.

-The user is able search for locations via text input (e.g. "london, gb" or "reno, nv, us" - state only required for USA) or by selecting a location on the map in the search form.
+- The user is able search for locations via text input of city, state(only for USA), country code (e.g. "london, gb" or "reno, nv, us") or by selecting a location on the map in the search form.

-The user can also bookmark a location for ease of lookup, which will be stored in the local storage of the browser.
+- The user can also bookmark a location for ease of lookup, which will be stored in the local storage of the browser.

+- The user may resize the viewport and view the app in a mobile or desktop/dashboard layout.

 <br><br>